davekinkead/thesis/chapters/old/02-philosophy-and-computing/chapter.coffee.md

   - https://kieranhealy.org/philcites/

+**Experimental Philosophy**

+  - What do philosophers believe?

 **Simulations to investigate philosophical questions**

   - @tamariz2011 uses simulation to explore a linguistic bootstrapping thesis
   - @olson2011 uses desktop sim to explore truth networks in agents to address claims in @goodman1999

+Fuller, Steve (1995).
+On rosenwein and Gorman's simulation of social epistemology.
+Social Epistemology 9 (1):81 – 85.

 ## Insert some important disctinciton or model